Allan-Ofula/SmartPath-Personalized-Career-Recommendation-Engine/README.md

 <p align="center">
   <img src="images/SmartPath_Career_Growth_Logo.png" alt="SmartPath Career Growth Logo" width="600"/>
 </p>

-Discover careers aligned with your strengths, passions, and education.
+**Discover careers aligned with your strengths, passions, and education.**
  Powered by RIASEC Science and real-world job market data.

 ## Overview
-SmartPath is a personalized career recommendation system that helps students, graduates, and job seekers, especially from underserved communities to discover careers aligned with their interests, skills, and education level, powered by the O*NET occupational database.
+SmartPath is an intelligent career recommender system designed to guide students, graduates, and job seekers toward ideal career paths aligned with their interests, skills, education and preferences.

+Built using machine learning and interactive visualizations, this tool empowers learners and job seekers to make informed, personalized data-driven career decisions.

-Unlike generic career portals, SmartPath uses a hybrid similarity model plus machine learning insights to deliver custom career recommendations with actionable steps. helping users identify their best-fit occupations and the skills they need to thrive.
+Unlike generic career portals, SmartPath uses a hybrid similarity model to deliver actionable, custom-fit job recommendations, helping users identify their best-fit occupations and the skills they need to thrive.

 ---